 In 2015, the Financial Conduct Authority (FCA) took over from the Office of Fair Trading as the main regulator of consumer finance and this included payday loans.

-The FCA quickly addressed this by proposing a price cap on the daily interest rate charged at 0.8% per day, equal to £24 per £100 borrowed and default fees capped at £15.
+The FCA quickly addressed this by proposing a price cap on the daily interest rate charged at 0.8% per day, equal to £24 per month per £100 borrowed and default fees capped at £15.
 This had a dramatic impact on the margins that lenders could make and immediately, a number of existing lenders exited the market unable to make it commercially viable.

-Every lender and broker was now required to apply for FCA authorisation and given interim permission whilst their application was being processed.
+Every lender and broker were now required to apply for FCA authorisation and given interim permission whilst their application was being processed.
 This long and lengthy process provided another barrier to entry and also caused less compliant companies to exit the market.

 Further restrictions were added such as strict affordability and credit checks required for every approved customer and tougher guidelines on how companies used customer data.